rindanh/CAME-As-A-Service/README.md

 Based on the SOSME Architecture, there are 3 components that is needed to run SME process like existing CAME tools do.

 ## SOSME Components:
-###1.
-CAME (CMaaS)
+### 1. CAME (CMaaS)
 This is the client-side of SOSME Architecture.
 This part is the place for client (user) to build situational method.
-It is built as a service that can serve users from multiple tenant, hence called CAME as a Service (CMaaS)
+It is built as a service that can serve users from multiple tenant, hence named CAME as a Service (CMaaS)

 This project is focused on building this part.
 It is built as a web app with Node.js, MongoDB, and React + Redux.
 The method composition process that takes place in here is adopted from [Christopher Clement Andreas' works](https://ieeexplore.ieee.org/document/9092736).

-###2.
-MBMS
+### 2. MBMS
 This is the provider of this architecture.
 It provides method chunks that is needed to build situational method.

 This part of project is originally developed by [Gianfranco Fertino](https://github.com/gejimayu/mbms).
-In this repository, this part has been modified a little to support SME process in CAME component.
+In this project, this part has been modified a little to support SME process in CAME component.

 In this repository, there are two MBMS that simulates two separate and different method chunks providers

-###3.
-MCRS
+### 3. MCRS
 This is the registry of this architecture that connects CAME and MBMS to support method chunks retrievals that is needed to build situational method.

-This part of project is originally developed by (Audry Nyonata)[https://github.com/audrynyonata/MCRS].
-In this repository, this part has been modified a little to support SME process in CAME component.
+This part of project is originally developed by [Audry Nyonata](https://github.com/audrynyonata/MCRS).
+In this project, this part has been modified a little to support SME process in CAME component.

 ## How to run this project